CDRT/docs/bios/settings/thinkpad/password.md

    - **Save** – default
    - Cancel

-**Note**.
-To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](bios/settings/thinkpad/beepalarm.md).
+?>  To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](bios/settings/thinkpad/beepalarm.md).

 When prompted to enter an NVMe password, press F1 to switch between the admin NVMe password and user NVMe password.

-**Note**: The NVMe password is not available in the following situations:
+?>  The NVMe password is not available in the following situations:

 * A Trusted Computing Group (TCG) Opal-compliant storage drive and a TCG Opal management software program are installed in the computer, and the TCG Opal management software program is activated.
 * For Intel models, when an eDrive storage drive is installed in the computer preinstalled with the Windows 10 operating system.

 [More information about passwords on support.lenovo.com.](https://support.lenovo.com/at/en/solutions/ht036206-types-of-password-for-thinkpad)

 </details>

 <details><summary>Block SID Authentication</summary>

 One of 2 possible states:

 1.	**On** - TCG (Trusted Computing Group) Storage device will block attempts to authenticate the SID (Security Identifier) authority until a subsequent device power cycle occurs.
 Default.